fbpx

 • ¼ cup toasted sesame seeds

-• Pinch coriander powder
+• A pinch of coriander powder

-• Salt and pepper to taste
+• Salt and pepper, to taste

 • 2 tablespoons olive oil